First things first: what is the fold?

 Where is the fold?

-This scale only helps so much in making sure users see key content above the fold.
-Fortunately, we can dig a little deeper: we can use Google Analytics to see the most popular screen dimensions, which provides valuable insight when redesigning and improving websites and emails.
+Fortunately, we can dig a little deeper.
+Tools like Google Analytics help us to see the most popular screen dimensions, which gives us valuable insight when redesigning and improving websites and emails.

 So does the fold still matter?

 Yes.
-Provided users are engaged enough by your email subject line to open it, or to visit your website for the first time, they’ll only scroll below the fold if what is above the fold is promising enough.
+Even once you’ve convinced users to visit your website for the first time, they’ll only scroll below the fold if what’s above it is promising enough.

 Working above the fold

-In the first few, all important seconds, which of these five aspects on your email/website is most important in getting your users from deciding to open your email/website to exploring beneath the fold?
+In the first few, all-important seconds, which of these five aspects on your email or website is the most important?
 And why?

-Here’s another really important consideration about time and effort: is your copy easy to read and therefore low effort to digest?
+Is your copy easy to read and digest?
 This is all down to your choice of font, its size, its colour (contrast), leading (the spacing between lines), tracking (the spacing between letters in a word), line length and a clear hierarchy.

 When read, does your copy grab (and hold) your audience’s attention?
 Does it offer something different or interesting?
 Is it written in the right tone of voice to appeal to your users?
-Research has shown that ‘readership falls off very rapidly up to 50 words of copy, but drops very little between 50 and 500 words’ (David Ogilvy, How to create advertising that sells).
+Research has shown that ‘readership falls off very rapidly up to 50 words of copy, but drops very little between 50 and 500 words’.
 So we need to pay extra attention to those all important 50 or so words which appear above the fold.

 How low can you go?

-Chartbeat, a data analytics provider, analysed data from 2 billion visits and found that “66% of attention on a normal media page is spent below the fold.” – What You Think You Know About the Web Is Wrong
+Data from 2 billion visits shows that “66% of attention on a normal media page is spent below the fold.”

 It goes without saying that users won’t see irrelevant, cryptic content and decide to scroll around in the vain hope they’ll find something useful a few screens down.
 Once we’ve cracked what’s above the fold, long pages need to be smart.
 They can benefit from signposts that lead users down or to another page, links through to more content and glimpses of what’s coming next.

-Usability studies by the Software Usability Research Laboratory’s show that users can read long, scrolling pages faster than paginated ones.
-Their studies confirm that people are accustomed to scrolling. – The Impact of Paging vs. Scrolling on Reading Online Text Passages
+Usability studies show that users can read long, scrolling pages faster than paginated ones.
+Which shows that people are, by now, accustomed to scrolling.

 I know we’d all appreciate it, but there really is no easy answer to this question.

 - People who already want or need your products.
 Plug a call to action into the top of your page for an immediate reaction.